suman0013/namhatta_backend/replit.md

 - **Sessions**: PostgreSQL-backed session management

 ## Changelog
-- July 4, 2025: Successfully completed migration from Replit Agent to standard Replit environment and fixed dark mode styling issues in pagination and glass components - improved button contrast, text visibility, and glass effect backgrounds for better user experience in dark mode
+- July 4, 2025: Successfully completed migration from Replit Agent to standard Replit environment and comprehensively fixed all dark mode styling issues - improved form input visibility, pagination button contrast, text readability, Select dropdown styling, and glass effect backgrounds for complete dark mode support across all components
 - July 4, 2025: Removed "Add New Devotee" button from Devotees page - devotees can now only be added from Namhatta page as requested, kept edit functionality for existing devotees
 - July 4, 2025: Made Devotees page more compact by reducing white space - reduced spacing between sections, cards, and filters for better visual density and improved layout
 - July 4, 2025: Made Namhattas page more compact by reducing white space - reduced spacing between sections, cards, and filters for better visual density and improved layout